 Principles overview

 The Sea Cargo Charter is a framework for assessing and disclosing the climate alignment of ship chartering activities.
-The Sea Cargo Charter creates a common global baseline that is consistent with and supportive of society’s goals to better enable charterers to align their chartering activities with responsible environmental behavior to promote international shipping’s decarbonization.
+The Sea Cargo Charter creates a common global baseline that is consistent with and supportive of society’s goals to better enable charterers and shipowners to align their chartering activities with responsible environmental behaviour to promote international shipping’s decarbonisation.

 Principle 1: Assessment of climate alignment